jhsu802701/rails_from_scratch_rails5/11-01-pinning_gems.md

   * If you see just one gem version listed, this is the version to specify.
 Remember, this chapter is about pinning the gem versions.
 (The upgrading comes later.)
   * If you see more than one gem version listed, search through the Gemfile.lock file for the specific version used in the app.
 This is the version to specify.
 * When you are finished, enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.
+* Enter the command "git diff Gemfile.lock".
+You should see see no major changes.
 * Enter the following commands:
 ```
 git add .